 - I have lived in: Los Angeles, CA, Missoula, MT, Nashville, TN, Pittsburgh, PA, Richmond, IN, Buffalo, NY, Ellicott City, MD, Keele, Staffordshire, UK, Austin, TX and now Lemon Grove, CA near San Diego.

-- I was juried into Spanish Village Arts Center in Balboa Park in 2006 as a henna artist, and again in 2019 as a collage artist.
-I juried into the Southwestern Artists’ Association, Studio 23, in Spanish Village in January 2020 and serve at the newsletter maven.
+- I was juried into Spanish Village Arts Center in Balboa Park in 2006 as a henna artist, and again in 2019 as a mixed media artist.
+I juried into the Southwestern Artists’ Association, Studio 23, in Spanish Village in January 2020 was elected President in 2022.

-- I’ve been married for more than 25 years, and currently have one cat that we inherited from my Mom.
+- I’ve been married for 30 years, and currently have one cat that we inherited from my Mom.

-- My husband and I foster Monarch and Swallowtail caterpillars to help protect them from the myriad of predators in our garden… we released 13 healthy Monarchs in 2020.
+- During the pandemic my husband and I fostered Monarch and Swallowtail caterpillars to help protect them from the myriad of predators in our garden… we released 13 healthy Monarchs in 2020.
+Now we have a thriving Milkweed community in our yard and tons of butterfly visitors.

 - My art is signed with a mix of my English name: “Nata” and the Chinese word for summer: “Xia” When I was a student in China, I had to choose a Chinese name and used Xia as my family name.
 Year later, my husband’s Korean grandmother (Halmoni) called me “Nata-shya”… which made me think of “Nata-Xia” (same sounds, different meanings).